 Research projects can include teaching new skills, assessing and treating behavior problems, or methods of improving the delivery of services in human services organizations.

-A master’s degree ABA and OBM prepares individuals to become a Board Certified Behavior Analyst (BCBA).
+A master’s degree ABA and OBM prepares individuals to become a Board-Certified Behavior Analyst® (BCBA).
 Graduates with a master’s in ABA and OBM are also prepared to enter a doctoral program at Florida Tech.

-Alumni with a master’s in ABA and OBM from Florida Tech reside around the world, working in businesses, schools, clinics, residential treatment centers, group homes and private practice.
-Graduates work with children and individuals with autism, schizophrenia or intellectual disabilities.
-They also provide expert counsel to businesses, non-for-profit organizations and government entities on a host of workplace topics from employee management, productivity and efficiency.
+Alumni with a master’s in ABA and OBM from Florida Tech reside around the world, working in businesses, schools, clinics, residential treatment centers, group homes, and private practice.
+Graduates work with children and individuals with autism, schizophrenia, or intellectual disabilities.
+They also provide expert counsel to businesses, nonprofit organizations, and government entities on a host of workplace topics from employee management, productivity, and efficiency.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, entry-level education, overall working environment and employment prospects.
+The Occupational Outlook Handbook, published by the United States Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, entry-level education, overall working environment, and employment prospects.
 According to the Bureau, overall employment in psychology careers such as applied behavior analysis jobs are projected to grow 12% through 2022.
 This includes a higher demand for school psychologists to work with students, particularly those with special needs, learning disabilities, and behavioral issues.

 ABA and OBM jobs for individuals with a master’s in ABA and OBM include:

-Because of the program’s varying experience in clinical and business settings, graduates with a master’s in ABA and OBM work in many different public and private organizations or combine the two for equally unique and rewarding opportunities.
+Because of the program’s varying experience in clinical and business settings, graduates with a master’s in ABA and OBM work in many different public and private organizations, or combine the two.
 Some of the career areas graduates pursue include: